guillaumelobet/science_valorisation/readme.md

 #### Datasets

-Acquiring dataset is a long and (sometime) expensive experience.
+Acquiring datasets is a long and (sometime) expensive experience.
 Most of the time, you will not even use it at its maximal capacity.
 Sharing a dataset is a good way to valorise it further and enable additional analysis by the community.

 - figshare [http://figshare.com/]()
 - Dryad [http://datadryad.org/]()